lseror/outscale-image-factory/docs/build.md

 # How to build a Turnkey Linux appliance

-This document explains how to build a Turnkey Linux appliance for the Outscale cloud.
+This document explains how to build a Turnkey Linux appliance by hand, using the factory that we [bootstrapped earlier](#docs/bootstrap).

 ## Factory setup